AnyBody/tutorials/Muscle_modeling/lesson6.md

 flexion muscles in a given joint and thereby take for instance the difference in strength in the knee in these two directions into account.

+:::{admonition} **Important Remark:**
+:class: tip
-`Important Remark:` Another useful property of the general muscles used as joint torque providers is that you can handle **closed loops** and other statically indeterminate situations, which are not treatable by traditional inverse dynamics because the equilibrium equations do not have a unique
+Another useful property of the generic muscles used as joint torque providers is that you can handle **closed loops** and other statically indeterminate situations, which are not treatable by traditional inverse dynamics because the equilibrium equations do not have a unique